 1. Personal grievance (Chechen Black Widows)

-2. Group grievance (including "lone-wolf" terrorists: Ted Kaczynskl, Mohammed Reza Taheri-azar)
+2. Group grievance (including "lone-wolf" terrorists: Ted Kaczynski, Mohammed Reza Taheri-azar)

-3. Slippery slope ("Jihadlst Next Door" Omar Hammami)
+3. Slippery slope ("Jihadist Next Door" Omar Hammami)

 5. Risk and Status (Abu-Musabal-Zarqawi